 Snowy Mountain Range

-The Snowies is the farthest east geographic area within the HLC NFs plan area.
-It is primarily in Fergus County with smaller portions in Golden Valley County.
-Lewistown is the largest nearby population center.
+The Snowies is the farthest east geographic area and is primarily in Fergus County with smaller portions in Golden Valley County.
 The geographic area includes both the Big and Little Snowy Mountain ranges.
 The Snowies display prominent changes in elevation accentuated by surrounding grassland, high plains, and foothill savanna.